kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review: Hello, World
 :::info
 We'll use these "Review" sections to explain what happened in the section.
-If you just want the action, feel free to skip them.
 :::

-In this section, we created a `main.star` file that prints `Hello, world`.
-The `.star` extension corresponds to [the Starlark language developed at Google][starlark-github-repo], a dialect of Python for configuring the [Bazel build system][bazel-github].
-[Kurtosis uses Starlark for the same purpose of configuring builds][starlark-explanation], except that we're building a distributed application rather than binaries or JARs.
+In this section, we created a `main.star` file that simply told Kurtosis to print `Hello, world`.
+The `.star` extension corresponds to [Starlark][starlark-explanation], a configuration language for build systems at Google and Meta.

 When you ran `main.star`, you got `Created enclave: quickstart`.
 An [enclave][enclaves-explanation] is a Kurtosis primitive that can be thought of as an *ephemeral test environment*, on top of Docker or Kubernetes, for a distributed application.
 The distributed applications that you define with Starlark will run inside enclaves.
 If you'd like, you can tear down your enclave and any of their artifacts by running: `kurtosis clean -a` (more on the `kurtosis clean` command [here][kurtosis-clean-reference]).

 Enclaves are intended to be easy to create, easy to destroy, cheap to run, and isolated from each other.
 Use enclaves liberally!

 Run Postgres
 --------------